 In 1998, Paul developed a Research History class giving high school seniors hands-on experience with primary source materials.
 The class has researched the Underground Railroad, an African-American G.A.R. post, and United States Colored Troops in Ohio.
 The class, which has received state and national recognition, was featured in a video co-produced by the Close-Up Foundation and the African-American Civil War Memorial in Washington, D.C.

 A front-page article in the Los Angeles Times newspaper in 2000 featured the class and their archeological work at an Underground Railroad site.
-The students also researched, developed and continue to maintain two interactive web sites which provide information on African-American Civil War topics: www.usctohio.org and www.usctcw.org.
+The students also researched, developed and continue to maintain an interactive web sites which provide information on African-American Civil War topics: www.usctohio.com.

 Paul’s focus is very hands-on, looking for long-lasting memories which won’t fade as soon as the student graduates.
 He says that preservation is “always more powerful than just talking or reading.
 Preservation gives students the opportunity to experience true service learning while contributing through historic preservation.
 Ask a student ten years from now about the Peninsula Campaign, maybe they will remember, maybe they won't.
 Ask a student ten years from now to describe what it was like to research and install a veteran’s headstone on their unmarked grave, their memories are fresh, crisp, and full of pride.”